A didactic approach to quantum machine learning with a single qubit: Technical Preliminaries

+where $\sigma(z)$ is typically the \textit{sigmoid function}, defined as $\sigma (z) = \left(1+e^{-z}\right)^{-1}$.
 Intuitively, this formulation can be seen as a way for the neuron to ``weigh evidence (inputs) to make decisions (output)'', as cleverly described in Ref.~\cite{nielsen2015neural}.
 The neuron can \textit{learn} by optimizing the weights $w_j$ and bias $b$ to produce a specific output (decision) for a specific set of inputs (evidence).
 The role of the activation function is to ``moderate'' this learning process, so that small changes in the learnable parameters (weights and bias) cause small changes in the output.

-When using the sigmoid function, $\Delta output$ is a linear function of $\Delta w_j$ and $\Delta b$, as described by the following equation:
+The optimization of the weights and biases is typically performed via gradient descent: for a specific task, a measure of the error between the outputs produced by the neural network and the expected output (often known as \textit{loss} or \textit{cost} function) is computed, and the weights and biases are updated in the direction of the corresponding gradients of this error.
+The computation of the gradients is especially easy for the sigmoid function, since it satisfies

 This intuition can also be applied to other activation functions besides the sigmoid, with changes in the way the partial derivatives are calculated.